Macosh/Order_Book/README.txt

-matching_engine_class.py - specifies attributes and methods of a matching engine for order types specified in order_class.py order_generator.py - aims to simulate a random flow of orders into an order book, with the goal of reflecting order dynamics throughout different market regimes price_history_db.py - is a database of history or executed orders with all relevant order details - ultimately to be replaced by an SQL DB
+matching_engine_class.py - specifies attributes and methods of a matching engine for order types specified in order_class.py order_generator.py - aims to simulate a random flow of orders into an order book, with the goal of reflecting order dynamics throughout different market regimes price_history_db.py - is a database of history or executed orders with all relevant order details - ultimately to be replaced by an SQL DB orderbook.py - new class for an orderbook at will replace eventually the current one: orderbook_class.py iceberg_management.py - a class that manages the Iceberg orders

 More classes controlling flow of data between existing classes is going to be build.